eriksjolund/podman-socket-activation/RestrictAddressFamilies.md

 ```
 $ grep podman-usernamespace.service ~/.config/systemd/user/echo-restrict.service
-After=podman-usernamepsace.service
+After=podman-usernamespace.service
 BindTo=podman-usernamespace.service
 ```

-The service _podman-usernamepsace.service_ is a `Type=oneshot` service that executes `podman unshare /bin/true`.
+The service _podman-usernamespace.service_ is a `Type=oneshot` service that executes `podman unshare /bin/true`.
 That command is normally used for other things, but a side effect of the command is that it sets up the user namespace.

 Instead of using _podman-usernamespace.service_, another solution could have been to create a dependency on